webbingbrasil/filament-copyactions/README.md

 ### Table Column

-Display a table text column with a copy button, the column has all features of the [TextColumn](https://filamentphp.com/docs/2.x/tables/columns#text-column) and the copy action send column content to clipboard and display a success tooltip
+Display a table text column with a copy button, the column has all features of the [TextColumn](https://filamentphp.com/docs/2.x/tables/columns#text-column) and the copy action sends column content to the clipboard and displays a success tooltip.

 ```php
 use Webbingbrasil\FilamentCopyActions\Tables\CopyableTextColumn;